Scottish flag and the Union Jack

 The vision of the gangster also evolved in the movies: he is now presented as a thing of the past.

 When R. Sullivan gets out of prison after the repeal of the Prohibition, he does not fit in anymore: he is out of touch.
-The idea that once you have been into illegal activities you can take the money and go into legal activities (some Jewish businessmen are grand-children of earlier Organized Crime gangsters).
+The idea is that once you have been into illegal activities you can take the money and go into legal activities (some Jewish businessmen are grandchildren of earlier Organized Crime gangsters).

 Gangsterism is doomed to vanish but the gangsters have not disappeared, they are still killed by other gangsters.

-Gangland reconversion: gangster could change by investing illegal money into illegal business.
+To go legit: to go legitimate.
+Gangland reconversion: gangsters could change by investing illegal money into illegal businesses.

 The Organized Crime went more and more into legal activities.
-The State creates its own counterpower: the lottery, which is legal in certain states.
+The State creates its counterpower: the lottery, which is legal in certain states.

 Las Vegas was created by the Mafia (Bugsy Siegel).
-He opened the first casino, the Stardust; which was totally controlled by the Mafia and connected between legal and illegal activities.
+He opened the first casino, the Stardust; which was controlled by the Mafia and connected between legal and illegal activities.

 The Browne-Bioff plan